-Technical writing describes the process of turning complex knowledge into usable forms to be shared with colleagues and peers, or less-expert audiences, like community stakeholders.
-To be effective technical writers, we must learn to do so across genres and media, and with a keen sense of audience, purpose, contexts, and constraints.
+This is an advanced writing course combining theory with practice to prepare students as technical writers.
+Technical writing describes the process of turning complex knowledge into usable forms to be shared with colleagues and peers, community stakeholders, or less-expert audiences.
+To be effective technical writers, we must learn to do so across genres and media, and with a keen sense of audience expectations, as well as the purpose, contexts, and constraints of the rhetorical situation.
 In this course, you will sharpen your abilities to communicate information effectively, ethically, and authentically to people with different expectations and readers with specific needs.
+Students will analyze complex communication situations and design appropriate responses through tasks that involve problem-solving, rhetorical theory, document design, oral presentations, and ethical considerations.